The Irish Links

-As we move into Irelands South West is there Tralee, Dooks, Waterville and the new links at Hogs Heads.
+As we move right down into Irelands South West, there is Tralee, Dooks, Waterville and the new links at Hogs Heads.
 And lastly on Irelands south coast under Cork is the picturesque Old Head Links.

 Along the way there are so many lesser known hidden gems that can perfectly compliment a golf trip to the Emerald Isle.

-There is no shortage of good golf in Northern Ireland, Royal County Down has been ranked as the best course in the world, Royal Portrush is hosting the Open Championship in 2019 and Castlerock, Portstewart, Ardglass are also fabulous courses.
+There is no shortage of good golf in Northern Ireland, Royal County Down has been ranked as the best course in the world, Royal Portrush hosted the Open Championship in 2019 and Castlerock, Portstewart, Ardglass are also fabulous courses.